The following FREE practice test is the thirty-first of the Life in the UK Test. This practice exam has 24 questions in total.

 #9.
 Royal Ascot is a_____ race meeting in Berkshire attended by members of the Royal Family.

 #23.
-When is the birth of Jesus Christ celebrated?
+When is Diwali(five-day Festival of Lights) normally celebrated?